devurandom11/devurandom11/README.md

 - 🌱 Short-term goal: Gain more experience as a cybersecurity analyst.
 - ⚡ Long-term goal: Transition to a penetration tester and eventually a red teamer role.
 - 👯 I'm actively involved in coding challenges, CTF competitions, and coaching students in cybersecurity at various levels, from middle school to college.
 This involves both offensive and defensive security.
-- 🤝 I serve as assistant coach for Coastline College's CCDC team, CyberPatriot mentor for middle and high school students, and contribute to a non-profit cybersecurity firm asssisting small businesses with their cybersecurity needs.
+- 🤝 I serve as assistant coach for Coastline College's CCDC team, CyberPatriot mentor for middle and high school students, and contribute to a non-profit cybersecurity firm assisting small businesses with their cybersecurity needs.
-- 📫 How to reach me: Ping me on discord at <b>devurandom11#1813</b> or at <a href="email">mikecrawford11@gmail.com</a>
+- 📫 How to reach me: Ping me on discord at **devurandom11** or at <a href="email">mikecrawford11@gmail.com</a>